oudeng/SNI/README.md

-# SNI: Structure-Aware Neural Imputation
+# SNI: Statistical–Neural Interaction （SNI）

 **Reproducibility Package**

-This repository contains the complete experimental code for the paper.
+This repository contains the complete experimental code for the paper, Statistical-Neural Interaction Networks for Interpretable Mixed-Type Data Imputation.

 It enables full reproduction of all experiments, tables, and figures presented in the manuscript.

 ---